alessandrofrancesconi/gimp-plugin-bimp/README.md

 You must have gimptool installed in order to have the full set of libraries and dependences needed to compile BIMP (names can differ depending on the distro).

-For Ubuntu / Linux Mint:
+For Debian-based (Ubuntu, Linux Mint, ...)

 	sudo apt-get install libgimp2.0-dev libgegl-dev